March 2026 at Disney World: Crowd Calendar & Info

 March REFURBISHMENTS & NEW ATTRACTIONS

-March 2024 DISNEY WORLD CROWD CALENDAR
+March 2026 DISNEY WORLD CROWD CALENDAR

 We’ll start this free crowd calendar section with the same preface as other months—skip ahead a few paragraphs if you’ve already read it.
 Wondering why you don’t see a color-coded crowd calendar here?
 It’s because we don’t really trust them anymore and don’t think you should, either.
 If we just had a visual crowd calendar graphic here, many of you would only look at that and not read the accompanying explanation that covers what you might actually expect.
 That’d be doing you a disservice.

-As such, our expectation is that the first week-plus of March 2024 will see moderate crowd levels.
-It’s likely that crowd levels range from around 2/10 to 6/10, with the average being in the 5/10 range–perhaps slightly below.
+But in the first week of March 2026, it’s likely that crowd levels range from around 2/10 to 5/10, with the average being below 4/10.
 This means average wait times across the entirety of Walt Disney World of around 30 to 35 minutes.

-Specifically, March 1-10, 2024 will see the lowest wait times and attendance of the month.
 That might sound high or not great, but it’s a sharp contrast to the aforementioned worst week of winter.
-That stretch saw 10/10 crowd levels and average wait times of 54 to 61 minutes.
+That stretch will likely see 9/10 to 10/10 crowd levels and average wait times of 54 to 61 minutes (that’s what happened the last time Presidents’ Day and Fat Tuesday occurred back to back).
 That’s a huge difference over the course of an entire day!

 March PRICING & DISCOUNTS

-However, “good” is a relative term when describing these discounts, as March is above average in terms of rack rates and ticket prices.
-Even a higher-than-normal percentage off an astronomical price is still a high price!
 For hotels, much of the month is peak season, which is exactly as expensive as it sounds.
 Only holiday pricing is worse.
 For tickets, the pricing is not as bad, but it’s still far from the off-season in terms of per-day pricing.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!